PROFILE

 March 1988.

-All major opposition parties refused
+All major opposition parties refused government

-government overtures to participate in these
+overtures to participate in these polls,

-polls, maintaining that the government was
+maintaining that the government was incapable of

-incapable of holding free and fair elections.
+holding free and fair elections.
+Despite the

-Despite the opposition boycott, the government
+opposition boycott, the government proceeded.

-the 300 seats.
-The Parliament, while still
+seats.
+The Parliament, while still regarded by

-regarded by the opposition as an illegitimate
+the opposition as an illegitimate body, held its

-a large number of bills, including, in June
+of bills, including, in June 1988, a

-1988, a controversial constitutional amendment
+controversial constitutional amendment making

-making Islam Bangladesh's state religion and
+Islam Bangladesh's state religion and provision

-major cities outside of Dhaka.
-While Islam
+cities outside of Dhaka.
+While Islam remains the

-remains the state religion, the provision for
+state religion, the provision for decentralizing

-decentralizing the High Court division has been
+the High Court division has been struck down by

-struck down by the Supreme Court.
+the Supreme Court.

-By 1989, the domestic political situation in
+By 1989, the domestic political situation in the

-the country seemed to have quieted.
+country seemed to have quieted.
 The local

 council elections were generally considered by